cloudogu/continuous-delivery-slides/README.md

   * Workaround: Map left/right keys to next/prev slide functions.
   * Disadvantage: left and right keys are also mapped on the keyboard.
 But you can toggle back to normal using the `,` key.
 * Excluding slides from print via `<section excludeLocation="?print-pdf" ..>` in `index.html`
+* Print speaker notes on separate page - can be used to provide PDF with more info to the audience while keeping the slides clean.
+  Can be switched off in `index.html` by setting `showNotesForPrinting = false`.
 * Cloudogu corporate design theme

 See also our [Blog Post](https://cloudogu.com/en/blog/continuous-delivery-with-revealjs) on this topic.